andrewmedhurst/lswebhomework3/README.md

 ```

-My name is:
+My name is: Andrew Medhurst

-I like to:
+I like to: Construct algorithms

-I'm learning:
+I'm learning: Everything.
+All the time.

 ```